mellina83/MyCalculator/README.md

 # MyCalculator
-Practising Git and Programming with making a Calculator
+Practising Git & Programming with making a Calculator